 FCS is progressing the action plan through its CSGN Woodland Creation Programme, which the Central Scotland Green Network Trust is currently delivering on behalf of FCS.

-During 2012/13, the CSGN Woodland Creation Programme has:
+From 2012-2016, the CSGN Woodland Creation Programme has:

-- Developed new financial support measures for woodland creation throughout the CSGN in the proposed Scottish Rural Development Programme for 2014 - 2020.
+- Developed new financial support measures for woodland creation throughout the CSGN in the proposed Scottish Rural Development Programme for 2014 - 2020

-- Explored the Woodland Carbon Code as a new funding mechanism for woodland creation in the CSGN.
+- Explored the Woodland Carbon Code as a new funding mechanism for woodland creation in the CSGN

-The CSGN Woodland Creation Programme works to the CSGN Woodland Expansion Steering Group, a technical forestry group formed to offer input to project work.
+The CSGN Woodland Expansion Steering Group provides guidance for the CSGN Woodland Creation Programme, and is a technical forestry group formed to offer input to project work.
 Membership of the group comprises private forestry consultants, woodland advisers, charitable bodies as well as farmer and landowners' representatives.

 For more information on the CSGN Woodland Creation Programme contact:

-CSGN Woodland Creation Programme Manager
+CSGN Woodland Creation Development Officer